Skip to main content

 Volkswagen

-In May 2021, Volkswagen revealed malicious actors accessed an unsecured sensitive data file by hacking a vendor that Volkswagen dealers cooperated with for digital sales and marketing.
-The breach impacted over 3 million current and potential Audi customers.
+In May 2021, Volkswagen Group revealed that malicious actors had accessed an unsecured sensitive data file by hacking a vendor that Volkswagen dealers cooperated with for digital sales and marketing.
+The breach impacted over 3 million current and potential customers of Audi – a subsidiary of the Volkswagen Group.

-While most of the breached data contained only customers' contact details and information on the vehicle purchased or inquired about, around 90,000 customers also had their sensitive data disclosed.
+While most of the breached data contained only customers’ contact details and information on vehicles purchased or inquired about, around 90,000 customers also had their sensitive data disclosed.
 In turn, Volkswagen promised free credit protection services to those affected.

-What can we learn from this third-party vendor attack?
+What can we learn from these examples of cybersecurity breaches?

-When choosing a third-party vendor, pay attention to their cybersecurity policies and the regulations they comply with.
-If a potential subcontractor lacks some cybersecurity practices that are critical to your organization, consider adding a corresponding requirement to your service-level agreement.
+When choosing a third-party vendor, pay attention to their cybersecurity policies and the laws and regulations they comply with.
+If a potential subcontractor or service provider lacks cybersecurity practices that are critical to your organization, consider adding a corresponding requirement to your service-level agreement.

 Limit a subcontractor’s access to your critical data and systems to the extent necessary for their job.
 To enhance the protection of your most critical assets, apply additional cybersecurity measures like MFA, manual login approvals, and just-in-time privileged access management.